Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: Master equation for active reservoir engineering

 The first term in Eq.~\eqref{Sobs} corresponds to the Shannon entropy of the joint probability $p(\sigma, m)$.
 It contains contributions of the marginal entropies, such as the bath Shannon entropy, as well as the mutual information~\cite{Riera2021}.
 The Shannon entropy of the bath,

-is central to engineering $P_m$---it quantifies the uncertainty about the magnetization, $m$.
+is central to engineering $P_m$---it quantifies the uncertainty about the magnetisation, $m$.
 The Shannon entropy of the remaining marginal can be related to the von Neumann entropy of the system (see App.~\ref{a:decomposition}),

 The second term in Eq.~\eqref{Sobs} is the average of the Boltzmann entropy, $S^\text{Boltz}_m = \ln V_m$~\cite{Safranek2019}.

 The MARE ensures the second law of thermodynamics, see App.~\ref{a:second-law} for a derivation